dendrograms/astrodendro/docs/plotting.rst

     p = d.plotter()

 and then use this to make the plot you need.
-The following complete example shows how to make a plot of the dendrogram of an extinction map of the Perseus region using the :meth:`~astrodendro.plot.DendrogramPlotter.plot_tree`, highlighting two of the main branches:
+The following complete example shows how to make a plot of the dendrogram of the extinction map of the Perseus region (introduced in :doc:using) using the :meth:`~astrodendro.plot.DendrogramPlotter.plot_tree`, highlighting two of the main branches:

 .. plot::
    :include-source: